pragmalingu/pragmalingu/docs/benchmarks/data-comparisson.md

 What is information science?
 Give definitions where possible.
 ```

-**Relevance assesments:**<br />The relevance assesments given in `ADI.REL` are in the same format as `CISI` & `CACM`.
+**Relevance assessments:**<br />The relevance assessments given in `ADI.REL` are in the same format as `CISI` & `CACM`.
 Query ID followed by relevant doc ID followed by 0 and 0.0.
 Could be used to create trainable vectors.

 *Example:*
 ```